sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 [^js]: Sorry.
 I was _that_ programmer.
 There is a lot of JS code I've written that I'm not proud of now.
 [^age]: [By age 35](https://knowyourmeme.com/memes/by-age-35), every programmer should have created their own programming language.
 [^physicists]: For some reason, I get the impression physicists are particularly good at this.
-[^iterative deepening]: This is sufficient for a dilletante, but I've sinced realised it's an inadequate strategy to pursue mastery.
+[^iterative deepening]: This is sufficient for a dilletante, but inadequate if you want to pursue true mastery of any field.
 [^dreyfus]: Admittedly, it's not as rich as the the [Dreyfus skills acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) model, but there is a certain elegance to it.
 [^ussd]: Basically a stock trading system that could be accessed over USSD(it sounds more fancy than it actually is).
 [^accomodation]: The project was set up to be delivered on site in Nairobi, and I had just returned from a year abroad in Brazil just two weeks prior.